FAQs for Current Students

 A: Math 1200-1201 is intended to be a terminal, one-year calculus sequence.
 Students who decide to take more math after completing Math 1201 should enroll in Math 1301 in preparation to take Math 2300.
 Due to the duplication of material in 1201 and 1301, only three credit hours will be earned for Math 1301.
 You will need to contact the Director of Undergraduate Studies or the Assistant Director of Undergraduate Studies in order to register for Math 1301 due to the duplication of credit.

 A: Math 1100 is intended to be a terminal, one-semester calculus course.
-Students who decide to take one more semester of calculus after completing Math 1100, should enroll in Math 1201.
-Students who decide to take more than one more semester of calculus, should enroll in Math 1300.
+Students who decide to take one more semester of calculus after completing Math 1100 will need to enroll in either Math 1200 or Math 1300.
 In both cases there will be a loss of credit as outlined in the Undergraduate Catalog and you will need to contact the Director of Undergraduate Studies or the Assistant Director of Undergraduate Studies in order to register due to the duplication of credit.

 A: In order to enroll in a math course after the end of the Open Enrollment Period (the first 8 calendar days of the semester), you will need to bring a Drop/Add form to the Director of Undergraduate Studies or the Assistant Director of Undergraduate Studies in person during the second week of courses.
 In order to be consistent, only changes in the level of a course will be approved.
 For example, moving from Math 1301 to either Math 1300 or Math 2300.
 Changing between sections of the same course or adding a new course will not be permitted.